braydenkovarsky/braydenkovarsky/README.md

 ---

+### 📝 IT Support Profile
+**Honours Computer Systems Graduate** with 5+ years of experience delivering high-impact technical support and maintaining enterprise-grade infrastructure.
+I specialize in resolving complex hardware, software, and network challenges with a focus on **98% first-contact resolution.**

+* **User Support Mastery:** Expert in Tier 1/2 support, troubleshooting Windows/Linux environments, and managing user accounts via Active Directory (GPO).
+* **Infrastructure & Uptime:** Proven track record of maintaining 99%+ operational uptime and managing the full lifecycle of enterprise devices.
+* **Security-First Mindset:** Proficient in IAM, encryption standards, and endpoint protection to ensure a secure, compliant environment for all users.

+---

 ### 🔥 Passion Projects
+*I build apps for fun to sharpen my troubleshooting skills and understand system architecture from the inside out.*

 #### [DeviceLog: System Health](https://github.com/braydenkovarsky/DeviceLog-APP)
-> **Advanced Android Telemetry Tool** | A high-performance utility engineered in Kotlin to monitor real-time hardware diagnostics and network health using low-level system APIs.
+> **Advanced Telemetry Tool** | Engineered in Kotlin to monitor real-time hardware diagnostics—helping me understand the telemetry data I use daily in IT support.

 #### [SubWatcher](https://github.com/braydenkovarsky/SubWatcher-APP)
-> **Subscription Management Ecosystem** | A centralized tracking solution featuring a database of 500+ services, designed to optimize digital expenditure and automate recurring cost oversight.
+> **Subscription Management Ecosystem** | A centralized tracker designed to optimize digital expenditure and automate recurring oversight.

 ---